 We sell our blended bitumen to customers at Hardisty and on the U.S. Gulf Coast.
-Our tankage at Hardisty is connected to major export pipelines, including the Enbridge common carrier pipeline, the existing Keystone pipeline and the Express crude oil pipeline.
+Our tankage at Hardisty is connected to major export pipelines, including the Enbridge common carrier pipeline, the Keystone pipeline and the Express crude oil pipeline.
 Our tankage is also connected to a large unit train loading facility.
-We have entered into a long-term take-or-pay agreement on the existing Keystone pipeline to ship 10,000 barrels per day of blended bitumen to our customers on the U.S. Gulf Coast.
-We have also entered into agreements to ship an additional 10,000 barrels per day on the proposed Keystone XL pipeline expansion and an additional 12,500 barrels per day on the proposed Trans Mountain pipeline expansion to customers on the U.S. Gulf Coast and in Burnaby, B.C., respectively.
-The balance of our production will be sold at Hardisty, shipped to customers via the Enbridge common carrier pipeline, or transported by rail if required.
-The prospects for construction of the Keystone XL pipeline expansion are uncertain in light of the construction permits for the pipeline expansions being revoked by the U.S. government in January 2021.
+We have entered into a long-term take-or-pay agreement on the Keystone pipeline to ship 10,000 barrels per day of blended bitumen to our customers on the U.S. Gulf Coast.
+We have also entered into an agreement to ship an additional 12,000 barrels per day on the proposed Trans Mountain pipeline expansion to customers in Burnaby, B.C.
+The balance of our production will then be sold at Hardisty, shipped to customers via the Enbridge common carrier pipeline, or transported by rail if required.